richardschoen/iforgit/README.md

 **SRCFILE** - The source file to work with via the associated iForGit git repository.

-**SRCMBR** - The source member to work with via the associated iForGit git repository.
+**SRCMBR** - The source member whose Git version history you want to work with via the associated iForGit git repository.

 **IFSREPODIR** - The destination git repo IFS directory.
 This directory contains the path to the library's git directory associated with the library.
 Default - *LIBREPODTAARA points to the GITREPODIR data are in the source library specified on the SRCFILE parameter.